 “Seven Clean Seas is reimagining a clever solution to a problem that is killing our rivers and oceans.
 The Drop by Drop Project was created with the intention of helping to solve these critical and time-sensitive challenges.
 The RPRS eliminates one of the super-highways of plastics from entering the ocean.
-Slowing down this source is critical to the health and vitality of both the ecosystems of the rivers and oceans,” says Sam Stephens, executive director of Clean the World Foundation.
+Slowing down this source is critical to the health and vitality of both the ecosystems of the rivers and oceans,” says Sam Stephens, executive director of The WASH Foundation.

 For more information on The Drop by Drop Project, please visit: http://cleantheworldfoundation.org/dropbydrop